ajroach42/ajroach42.github.io/_posts/2023-01-01-announcing-jupiter-s-ghost.md

 * * *

-Please give it a listen, share it with your friends, consider participating in the universe.
+Please give it a listen, subscribe, review us on iTunes and Stitcher and Spotify and, eventaully, when Google decides we're worth indexing, Google Podcasts.
+Share it with your friends, consider participating in the universe.
 Help us turn this in to something special.

 That's the meat of the post, but if you want to stick around I'm going to talk about what we've done, and why we've done it, and what we're going to do next.